realworldocaml/mdx/README.md

        migrate-dune-get
            convert a legacy dune-get file to an opam lock file

-       opam-install
-           install packages that are not duniverse-compatible via opam

        pull
            fetch the latest archives of the vendored libraries

-       update
-           update the commit hash corresponding to the tracked branch/tag for each source dependency

 COMMON OPTIONS
        --help[=FMT] (default=auto)